github/developer.github.com/content/changes/2014-01-08-preview-the-new-deployments-api.md

 ### Commit Status Integration

-The system rejects deployment requests for repositories that have commit statuses but don't have a green build for the deployment ref.
+By default, the system rejects deployment requests for repositories that have commit statuses but don't have a green build for the deployment ref.
 This can be bypassed, but is useful in cases where continuous integration is being used.

 ### Force Deployments

-Sometimes the world crashes down on you, and you need to just get the code out.
+Sometimes the world crashes down on you, and you need to just get the code out the door.
 Forced deployments bypass any commit status or ahead/behind checks in the repository.

 ### Deployment Statuses